brugr9/UEPluginIntegrationTool/README.md

 The plug-in folder 'Demo' provides with three Blueprints BP_CubeCyan, BP_CubeYellow and BP_CubeGreen as well as with a map Map_PubSub_Demo.

-Screenshot of Content Browser with 'Integration Tool' Content, Folder 'Demo':

 ![Screenshot of Plug-in Content](Docs/ScreenshotPluginContent.jpg "Screenshot of Plug-in Content")
+<br>*Fig. 3.1: Screenshot of Content Browser with 'Integration Tool' Content*

 The demo implements a PubSub-scheme as follows: